1. The Role of Lycopene in Health

 6. Seasonal Eating: Take advantage of tomatoes during their peak season for optimal taste and nutrition.

-7. Preparation Tips: While peeling tomatoes can remove some of the Lycopene, it also removes the skin, which contains fiber and other nutrients.
+7. Preparation Tips: While peeling tomatoes can remove some of the lycopene, it also removes the skin, which contains fiber and other nutrients.
 Decide based on your preference and nutritional goals.

 8. Moderation: As with all foods, enjoy tomatoes in moderation as part of a balanced diet.